Updated:

-Ethnicity and sport in sport park Research Paper
+Ethnicity and Sport in Sport Park Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Abstract

 The study findings seem to support the previous studies conducted in the related field.
 Minorities’ participation in the parks is on the increase.
-We can conclude that the issues of racism, socioeconomic status, cultural barriers, and low level of income among different ethnic groups are on the decline.
+We can conclude that the issues of racism, socioeconomic status, cultural barriers, and low levels of income among different ethnic groups are on the decline.
 Consequently, they are embracing sports and park activities.

 Literature Review

-Sports and sport parks have been crucial in bridging the gap that exists due to differences in race and ethnicity in society.
+Sports and sports parks have been crucial in bridging the gap that exists due to differences in race and ethnicity in society.
 For instance, the racial relationships among whites and blacks have been full of hate and prejudice.

-Improving ease of access and opportunities for majorities in society has formed the main objectives of most sport bodies around the globe.
+Improving ease of access and opportunities for majorities in society has formed the main objectives of most sports bodies around the globe.
 Sports have been responsible for promoting most countries’ pride.
 However, some studies reveal that there are sections of the population that still have minimum contact with sports and sports venues or parks.

 Likewise, their levels of participation have remained low.
 Studies by Long and other researchers indicate “young people take part in a lot more sport than older people that women generally are less likely to participate in sport than men and that people from lower socio-economic backgrounds are less likely to participate than their counterparts in the middle and upper socio-economic groups” (Long et al, 2009).